ChrisPenner/ChrisPenner.github.io/site/drafts/unison-type-search.md

 image: flux-monoid/flux.jpg
 ---

+Hello!
+Today we'll be looking into type-based search, what it is, how it helps, and how to build one for the [Unison programming language](https://www.unison-lang.org/) at production scale.

-# Motivating type-directed search
+## Motivating type-directed search

-If you haven't used a type-directed code search like [Hoogle](https://hoogle.haskell.org/) before it can be tough to fully understand how useful it can be.
-Before I started on my journey to learn Haskell I had never even thought to ask for a tool like it.
-Now I reach for it daily.
+If you've never used a type-directed code search like [Hoogle](https://hoogle.haskell.org/) it's tough to fully understand how useful it can be.
+Before starting on my journey to learn Haskell I had never even thought to ask for a tool like it, now I reach for it every day.

-Many languages offer some form of code search, or a package search at least, which allows you to find code which is relevant for the task you're trying to accomplish, but typically one searches these using human language which causes a few issues.
-For one, these searches require the code or package being documented well enough to contain the phrases you're searching for.
+Many languages offer some form of code search, or at the very least a package search.
+This allows users to find code which is relevant for the task they're trying to accomplish.
+Typically you'd use these searches by querying for a natural language phrase describing what you want, e.g. `"Markdown Parser"`.

-For two, searching at the package level is often far too rough-grained for the problem at hand.
-If I just want to very quickly remember the name of the function which lifts a `Char` into a `Text`, I already know it's in the Text package, but can save a bit of time by asking for it precisely.
+This works great for finding entire packages, but searching at the package level is often far too rough-grained for the problem at hand.
+If I just want to very quickly remember the name of the function which lifts a `Char` into a `Text`, I already know it's probably in the `Text` package, but I can save some time digging through the package by asking a search precisely for definitions of this type.
-Most importantly though, natural languages are quite imprecise (incidentally a reason programming languages continue to exist).
+Natural languages are quite imprecise, so a more  specialized query-by-type language allows us to get better results faster.

-If I google "javascript function to group elements of a list using a predicate" I find many different functions which do _some_ form of grouping, but none of them quite match the shape I had in mind, and I need to read through blogs, stack-overflow answers, and package documentation to determine whether the provided functions actually do what I'd like them to.
+If I search using google for "javascript function to group elements of a list using a predicate" I find many different functions which do _some_ form of grouping, but none of them quite match the shape I had in mind, and I need to read through blogs, stack-overflow answers, and package documentation to determine whether the provided functions actually do what I'd like them to.

-In Haskell, I would instead express that question using a type!
+In Haskell I can instead express that question using a type!
-If I enter the type `[a] -> (a -> Bool) -> ([a], [a])` into Hoogle I get a list of functions which match that type exactly, there are few other operations with a matching signature, but I can quickly open those definitions on Package and determine that `partition` is what I was looking for in this case.
+If I enter the type `[a] -> (a -> Bool) -> ([a], [a])` into Hoogle I get a list of functions which match that type exactly, there are few other operations with a matching signature, but I can quickly open those definitions on Package and determine that `partition` is exactly what I was looking for.

-Hopefully that helps to convince you of the utility of a type-directed search, though it does raise a question; if type-directed search is so useful, why isn't it more ubiquitous?
+Hopefully this helps to convince you on the utility of a type-directed search, though it does raise a question: if type-directed search is so **useful**, why isn't it more **ubiquitous**?

-I haven't interviewed or surveyed anyone to know for sure, but there are few rather significant obstacles implementors face.
+Here are a few possible reasons this could be:

-* A lot of languages don't have sufficiently advanced type-systems to express useful queries
+* Some languages lack a sufficiently sophisticated type-system with which to express useful queries
-* Not all languages have a centralized package repository
+* Some languages don't have a centralized package repository
 * Indexing every function ever written in your language can be computationally expensive
 * It's not immediately obvious how to implement such a system

-I hope to help with at least the final point in this post.
+Read on and I'll do what my best to help with the latter limitation.

-# Establishing our goals
+## Establishing our goals

-Before attempting to build a system which solves our search problem we should be precise about what our search problem actually is.
+Before we start building anything, we should nail-down what our search problem actually is.

 Here are a few goals we had for the Unison type-directed search:

-* I should be able to find functions based on a partial type-signature
+* It should be able to find functions based on a partial type-signature
-* I shouldn't need to know the argument order of a given function in order to find it
-* I shouldn't need to know the names the implementor used for their type variables
+* The names given to type variables shouldn't matter.
+* The ordering of arguments to a function shouldn't matter.
-* The search should be fast
+* It should be fast
-* The search should scale
+* It should should scale
-* The search should be *good*...
+* It should be *good*...

-The last criteria is subjective of course, but you know it when you see it.
+The last criterion is a bit subjective of course, but you know it when you see it.

-# The method
+## The method

-Let's talk about how we'll accomplish these goals.
-I'll skim past how we implemented search-by-name since that's a pretty straight-forward plain-text search, and will instead focus on the type-search aspect.

-It's easy to imagine search methods which match _some_ of these characteristics, e.g. we could imagine running the typechecker to unify the user-provided type with the type of every definition, but this would be far too slow, wouldn't allow partial matches, and it definitely wouldn't scale.
-Or we could do a plain-text search over rendered type signatures, but this would be very imprecise.
+It's easy to imagine search methods which match _some_ of the required characteristics.
+E.g. we can imagine iterating through every definition and running the typechecker to see if the query unifies with the definition's signature, but this would be **far** too slow, and wouldn't allow partial matches or mismatched argument orders.

+Alternatively we could perform a plain-text search over rendered type signatures, but this would be very imprecise and would break our requirement that type variable names are unimportant.

-Surprisingly, Hoogle uses a linear scan over a set of pre-built function-fingerprints for whittling down potential matches.
-In our case, Unison Share (our code-hosting platform and package manager for Unison) is backed by a Postgres database which is where the code we'll be indexing is stored, so I investigated a few different Postgres index variants and landed on a GIN (Generalized inverted index).
+Investigating prior art, Neil Mitchell's excellent Hoogle uses a linear scan over a set of pre-built function-fingerprints for whittling down potential matches.
+The level of speed accomplished with this method is quite impressive!

+In our case, Unison Share, the code-hosting platform and package manager for Unison is backed by a Postgres database where all the code is stored.
-I won't go too in-depth here on how GIN indexes work, as you can consult the excellent [Postgres documentation](https://www.postgresql.org/docs/current/gin.html) if you'd like a deeper dive into that area.
+I investigated a few different Postgres index variants and landed on a GIN (Generalized inverted index).

-For a quick overview, the gist of it is that a GIN index allows us to quickly find rows which are associated to a given combination of search tokens.
+If you're unfamiliar with GIN indexes the gist of it is that it allows us to quickly find rows which are associated with any given combination of search tokens.
 They're typically useful when implementing full-text searches, for instance we may choose to index a text document like the following:

 ```
 postgres=# select to_tsvector('And what is the use of a book without pictures or conversations?');
                       to_tsvector
 -------------------------------------------------------